ALABAMA: AQUADOME RECREATION CENTER

 The Kingsport Aquatic Center hosts year-round swimming and water play at its three indoor pools, one of which is Olympic-size.
 Guests can swim laps, engage in recreational swim time, or take water therapy classes.
 Day passes cost $6 for youth and seniors and $8 for adults.

 Visitors to the Bachman Indoor Pool can enjoy a hot jet spa in addition to the large swimming pool, which has an underwater entrance ramp to accommodate people with disabilities.
 The facility uses UV sanitation to purify the water.
-The drop-in fee is $3 a day with a City of Dallas recreation card ($5 to $15 for residents; free for children under 5).
+The drop-in fee is $3 a day with a City of Dallas recreation card ($5 to $15 for residents; free for children 5 and under).

 The Swimming Hole is a nonprofit community swimming and fitness center.
 Housed inside a quaint, red barn, the center features an Olympic-size lap pool with a diving board, as well as a smaller pool for kids with a small slide.
 Non-member day fees are $6 to $20, which includes access to all fitness areas.

 The city of Norfolk has outfitted its Southside Aquatics Center with an accessible pool that has two diving boards.
 The pool also features a two-story twisty slide and a zero-depth recreation center for the youngest visitors.
-Annual fees for residents are just $10 for youth and $20 for adults ($50 for nonresidents).
+Annual fees for residents are $20 for youth and $50 for adults.

 Located outside Seattle, the Mountlake Terrace city pool has a shallow leisure pool with a beach-like entry and padded floor adjacent to the regular pool, plus basketball hoops and jet sprays, a lazy river, and a designated toddler area.
 The warm-water pool is accessible for people with disabilities.
 Floaties and life jackets, as well as water toys, are provided.